 This pressure is created naturally when you have a suction load grease gun, because you can draw it out of a bulk amount of grease.
 This is also a lot cheaper, but as you may imagine it makes more mess.

 On the topic of cleaning, you don’t really want to be getting grease absolutely everywhere.
-Grease can have a nasty habit of holding dust and grit, and it can also mean that if you get grease all over any tools or surfaces it can be harder for you to hold onto them.
+Grease can have a nasty habit of holding dust and grit, and it can also mean that if you get grease all over any tool kits or surfaces it can be harder for you to hold onto them.

 Greasing is generally quite a dirty task anyway, so you’re going to make a bit of a mess.
 You should just try to reduce the mess by trying to find a gun that is relatively mess free.